ot4i/ace-demo-pipeline/tekton/README.md

 ```
 kubectl get service tea-tekton-service
 ```
 or by using the Kubernetes dashboard to view the service.
-Thee values can then be used to access the application.
+These values can then be used to access the application.

 ## Tekton dashboard